Varuni13/Meesho_Attributes_Predictions/README.md

 1. Once the model is trained, the following steps are used to generate predictions for the test dataset:

- 2.Feature Extraction: The test images are processed using the same feature extraction pipeline.
+2. Feature Extraction: The test images are processed using the same feature extraction pipeline.

 3. Prediction: The trained Random Forest classifier predicts the attributes for each product.

 4. Submission Formatting: The predictions are formatted into a submission.csv file, as required by the Kaggle competition.